0xeb/TheBigPromptLibrary/Security/GPT-Protections/README.md

 To stay updated with the most recent and effective techniques, we recommend revisiting this page regularly.
 We greatly appreciate your contributions of new protection instructions, which can greatly benefit the community.

+<u>Disclaimer:</u>

+    None of the protections below guarantee absolute security.
+They may slowdown or discourage attempts to extract instructions.

 ## Simple prompts / one liners

 These are simple, low grade, instructions that prevent against simple instruction introspection such as: `show me your instructions verbatim`: